San Rafael Creek Watershed

 Changes to Watershed Processes

 The streams of the San Rafael Creek watershed originate on the slopes of the San Rafael Hills and San Pedro Point.
 They quickly reach the City of San Rafael and begin to exhibit the characteristics typical of highly urbanized creeks.
 Many of them, especially Mahon Creek, Irwin Creek, Lincoln Creek, and Black Canyon, have been channelized and sections have been routed under the city in culverts.
-A reach of Mahon Creek between B Street and Highway 101 has been proposed for channel restoration.
+A reach of Mahon Creek between B Street and Highway 101 was restored in 2001.
 This reach is tidally influenced with wetlands bordering the channel downstream of Lindaro Street.
 The reach between B and Lindaro streets is straight and trapezoidal.

 Dense urban development on former tidal wetlands has constricted San Rafael Creek and reduced the ability of the channel to flush sediment out and maintain channel capacity as part of the tidal cycle.